yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

       Message: [16]
 ```

-1. `name`: When created by COSI, the `Bucket` name is generated in this format: _"bucket-"<bucketRequest.name>"-"<bucketRequest.namespace>_.
+1. `name`: When created by COSI, the `Bucket` name is generated in this format: _<bucketRequest.namespace>"-"<bucketRequest.name>_.
 If an admin creates a `Bucket`, as is necessary for brownfield access, they can use any name.
 2. `labels`: added by the controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 3. `finalizers`: added by the controller to defer `Bucket` deletion until backend deletion ops succeed.
 4. `provisioner`: The provisioner field as defined in the `BucketClass`.
 Used by sidecars to filter `Bucket`s.
 Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".